Skip to main content

 In 2023, the Biden-Harris Administration allocated $50 million to launch the Persistent Poverty Initiative, the first major program to address the structural and institutional factors of persistent poverty in the context of cancer.
 Coordinated by the National Cancer Institute, part of the National Institutes of Health, this initiative aims to alleviate the cumulative effects of persistent poverty on cancer outcomes by building research capacity, fostering cancer prevention research, and promoting community-based programs.

 These funds established five Centers for Cancer Control Research in Persistent Poverty Areas, including HC2.
-HC2 aligns with the Administration’s Cancer Moonshot priorities by addressing structural drivers of cancer inequities, reducing tobacco use, and promoting access to healthy food to prevent cancer.
+HC2 aligns with the Administration’s Cancer Moonshot priorities by addressing structural drivers of cancer differences, reducing tobacco use, and promoting access to healthy food to prevent cancer.

 Community Partners